georghe-crihan/digma-e605-qt-apps-framework/README.md

 ## Crosstool-ng

-NB: It Builds only on Centos-6 due to broken cloog-ppl!
+NB: It builds only on Centos-6 due to broken cloog-ppl!

 NB: crosstool-ng DOES NOT build on OSX.
-One of the reasons - case-insensitive FS
+One of the reasons - case-insensitive FS.

 ### Bootstrap:
 See the details here: https://crosstool-ng.github.io/docs/install/